How To Create Profitable Facebook Ads In Your Niche Without Going Broke [And Why People Love Shocked Cats]

 For example, if you’re running an Amazon product review blog in the bodybuilding niche (like Nader the fitness freak at NicheHacks) you could enter the names of famous fitness magazines in the 'interest' filter and target people who’re subscribed to those magazines.

-You can keep adding new conditions based on demographics, interest or behaviours.
+You can keep adding new conditions based on demographics, interests, or behaviors.

 The possibilities are just endless.

 You can also exclude or include people based on their existing relationship with you.